balena-io/debugging-masterclass/README.md

 Nov 15 10:35:28 7db55ce 8794d382f463[2873]: [16B blob data]
 Nov 15 10:35:28 7db55ce 8794d382f463[2873]: [1B blob data]
 ```
-This `blob data` are in fact logs from running service containers that are not
+This `blob data` is in fact logs from running service containers that are not
 the Supervisor (as the Supervisor is always logged in the clear).
 You can
 read this data by using the `-a` switch when viewing the logs for balenaEngine:
 ```
-root@7db55ce:~# journalctl --no-pager -a -n 400 -u balena ...
+root@7db55ce:~# journalctl --no-pager -a -n 400 -u balena.service
+...
 Nov 15 10:35:27 7db55ce ecb3a4b3a079[2873]:
 Nov 15 10:35:27 7db55ce ecb3a4b3a079[2873]: > frontend@1.0.0 start /usr/src/app